zakodium-oss/react-plot-docs/docs/450_illusrations/200_legend.md

   <LegendMargin/>

-- **onClick:** Creates a callback when clicking to one of legend elements, event: MouseEvent data, id: id of clicked serie <br />
+- **onClick:** Creates a callback when clicking to one of legend's elements, event: MouseEvent data, id: id of clicked serie <br />
   type: `(args: {event: React.MouseEvent<SVGGElement, MouseEvent>;id: string;}) => void`<br/>

 - **labelStyle:** changes legend style in general or for specific serie's label<br />